 The classical school approach offers a fundamentally different vision of education that families fed up with a factory approach to learning find compelling.

-Sarah Eeckhoff Zylstra recently wrote of the exponential growth of the classical Christian school movement.
-Similarly, John J. Miller, writing for National Review, calls the classical and classical Christian school movements “a small revolution in K-12 education.”
+Alexandra Desanctis, recently wrote in the National Review of the exponential growth of the classical Christian school movement.
 What accounts for the growing popularity of these classical and classical Christian schools?
 Why are so many families opting for a return to an older way of educating their children?
-Strange as it may seem, I believe a popular Chipotle video helps explain the reasons for the rapid spread of these schools.
+Strange as it may seem, I believe this classic Chipotle video helps explain the reasons for the rapid spread of these schools.

 The video opens with a peaceful, pastoral scene of a young farming family lovingly caring for their livestock while Willie Nelson sings Coldplay’s “The Scientist.”
 As the camera pans, efficiency supplants care, and the scene grows cold and gray.
 Countless pigs are mechanically transported along conveyor belts, injected with hormones, compacted, and speedily packed on trucks for dispersion.
 A factory replaces the farm; concrete and metal have replaced the hills, trees, and wood; machines replace humans.

 Just when Nelson’s voice trails off with haunting despair, a lonely farmer has an idea to go “back to the start,” as Nelson sings with renewed hope.
 With the concrete now gone and the clouds lifted, a scene of plenteous pastures, blue skies, and real humans lovingly and proudly caring for their livestock returns.
 The video closes with the farmer loading a wooden crate on a Chipotle truck.
-In spite of Chipotle’s recent struggles, the story it movingly tells of a return to a more sustainable and humane approach to food is having a profound impact on how food is produced and consumed.
+The story movingly tells of a return to a more sustainable and humane approach to food is having a profound impact on how food is produced and consumed.

 The story of education in America runs along a parallel track.
 By seeing the stories of modern food and education side by side, one can better understand the impulse behind the popularity of classical and classical Christian schools and the need for more radical, systemic changes within education.